Movies That Show AI's Sinister Side main image

 Godzilla and King Kong go at it pretty hard in the film Godzilla vs. Kong, but arguably, neither of them is really the villain in the movie, especially when you get to the end of it, where Godzilla and Kong join forces to defeat a worse enemy – Mechagodzilla, a man-made monster.

-Mechagodzilla first appeared in the 1974 film Godzilla vs. Mechagodzilla where it was an extraterrestrial entity.
-But later versions of Mechagodzilla depicted it as a weapon created for the purpose of defeating Godzilla.
-In Godzilla vs. Kong it is controlled by the mind of Ghidorah – sorry if this is getting complicated – it’s just one of those situations where you had to be there.
+Mechagodzilla first appeared in the 1974 film Godzilla vs. Mechagodzilla as an extraterrestrial entity.
+Later versions of Mechagodzilla depicted it as a weapon created to defeat Godzilla.
+In Godzilla vs. Kong, it is controlled by Ghidorah's mind.
+Sorry if this is getting complicated—it’s just one of those situations where you had to be there.

 (Image via Legendary Pictures)